joe-herbert/mattermost-channel-tasks-plugin/README.md

 A Mattermost plugin that adds a comprehensive task list feature to each channel with grouping, assignment, filtering, and drag-and-drop reordering capabilities.

+This plugin differs from other todo plugins by having a task list specific to each channel, meaning if you have a channel for a project or group, they can have their own task list.

 ## Features

 - **Channel-Specific Task Lists**: Each channel has its own independent task list with dynamic titles